 Extreme weather may require Texas County Technical College to cancel classes.
-Information regarding class cancellation will be available on local television and radio stations.
+Information regarding class cancellation will be available on local television, Moodle, and social media.
 If no announcement is made, it may be assumed classes will be in session.
 Nursing students in a semester with a clinical component will be advised of notification procedures pertaining to inclement weather by their clinical instructors.